RoblokazPlays/RoblokazPlays/README.md

 ## I'm working on

-     - Blaze Messenger, a powerful and secure messenger to connect with the people who matter most.
+     - Blaze Messenger, a powerful and secure messenger to connect with the people who matter most, no matter the device.

 ## You can visit my website